Noam173/hyprland_setup/README.md

 #!/usr/bin/env bash

-# main.sh has a shbeng line (#!/usr/bin/env bash) and the neccesary permissions so it can be run ./main.sh
+# main.sh and arch_setup.sh have a shabeng line (#!/usr/bin/env bash) and the neccesary permissions so it can be run like ./